What You Need to Know about Comas

 X-rays

-X-rays are a type of picture taken to check the structural integrity of bones and the lungs.
+X-rays are a type of picture taken to check the structural integrity of the internal body parts such as bones and the organs.
 X-rays are also used to evaluate the placement of tubes, such as feeding tubes, in the stomach.
-To take an x-ray, a camera is focused on the body area to be examined and a picture is taken.

 CT or CAT Scan (Computed Tomography Scan)

 CT scans are used to view harm to brain structures, the skull, and facial bones.
 CT scans are a good detector of bleeding, blood clots, swelling or compression in the brain.
-CT scans take pictures of the brain in layers, so it produces images in the form of slices that make up the brain, like the slices that make up a loaf of bread.
+CT scans take pictures of the brain in layers, so it produces images in the form of “slices” that make up the brain, like the slices that make up a loaf of bread.
 Not all types of brain injuries show up on CT scans.
-To take a CT scan, a camera is focused on the body area to be examined and the pictures are taken.
+To take a CT scan, a camera is focused on the area to be examined and the pictures are taken.

 MRI (Magnetic Resonance Imaging)